lxjv/dot/README.md

 ## Editors

-I use 3 editors: Neovim, Doom Emacs and Helix
+I use 4 editors: Neovim, VScode, Doom Emacs and Helix

-I switch between NV and Helix often as my general editor but Emacs is always my choice for journaling
+I switch between NV and Helix often as my general editor but Emacs is always my choice for journaling.

+VScode is only used for web development, as i like it for that.

 ## Music